 Raymond McDonald grew up in Cabrini with his grandmother.
 We follow 15-year old Raymond at home, in school, and challenging Chicago mayor Richard J. Daley.
 We witness Raymond’s maturation into a young adult as he starts a dog training business with the new mixed income residents as customers.

 Since the completion of this film, Raymond studied at Missouri State University in West Plains and at Harold Washington College.
 He still runs his dog-training business that was featured in the film.
 Raymond has traveled across the country with 70 Acres in Chicago, speaking to groups about gentrification, ethics and community politics.
 He also works for the National Public Housing Museum recording oral histories, conducting neighborhood tours, and preserving artifacts.
 Raymond is an elected member of the Cabrini Green Local Advisory Council.
 Known as Shaq D, Raymond is also a talented musician.
 You can listen to his beats on Soundcloud and YouTube.

 (Photo credit: Kevin O’Dowd)

 “We’re still standing, but a lot of people fell through the cracks.”

-Deidre Brewster is a well-known Community Development, Human Rights and Disabilities Rights Organizer.
-Her work has stemmed from a lifetime commitment to eradicate homelessness.
-For the past 15 years, she has worked on a wide range of human rights issues in Chicago and New Orleans, including leading trainings on fair housing rights, designing after-school programs for youth, and helping to develop the Relocation Rights Contract for public housing residents in Chicago.
+Deidre Brewster was a well-known Community Development, Human Rights and Disabilities Rights Organizer.
+Her work stemmed from a lifetime commitment to eradicate homelessness.
+She worked on a wide range of human rights issues in Chicago and New Orleans, including leading trainings on fair housing rights, designing after-school programs for youth, and helping to develop the Relocation Rights Contract for public housing residents in Chicago.
 Deidre was among a prominent group of women from Cabrini who filed lawsuits, organized protests, and coordinated rallies throughout the demolition and ‘transformation’ process on behalf of the Cabrini community.
 In her words, “We did what we had to in order to return to our community.”
 Deirdre was also one of the few Cabrini residents to return to the mixed-income homes.
-At the end of a hard-won victory, we see her face a heart wrenching decision that no parent should ever have to make.
-She is a founding member and driving force of the statewide campaign: Just Say hi Neighbor.
+At the end of a hard-won victory, she faced a heart-wrenching decision that no parent should ever have to make.
+Deidre was a founding member and driving force of the statewide campaign: Just Say hi Neighbor.
+Deidre passed away suddenly in 2020 and is missed greatly.

 (Photo credit: Cristina Rutter)